PreibischLab/preibisch-labsite/_posts/2016-12-17-klim_hackathon_dresden.markdown

 20 coders invested their time in two weeks of insane afternoon coding sessions followed by the social events.

-During the Hackathon Klim pushed forward the Fiji plugin development for the calculation of radial symmetry centers and picked up some tricks for tracking using [MaMuT](http://imagej.net/MaMuT){:target="_blank"}.
+During the Hackathon Klim pushed forward the Fiji plugin development for the calculation of radial symmetry centers and picked up some tricks for cell-tracking using [MaMuT](http://imagej.net/MaMuT){:target="_blank"}.